 Religious fraternities still operate throughout this region of the world.
 In the past, some influential sheiks (spiritual leaders) even became members of parliament.
 However, their authority eventually began to crumble.
 Today, their spiritual and economic power is being challenged.

-* Ask the Lord to call people who are willing to go to Turkey and share Christ with the Herki Kurd.
+* Ask the Lord to call people who are willing to go to Turkey and share Christ with Herki Kurds.

-* Ask God to use the small number of Herki Kurd believers as a clear Gospel witness to their own people.
+* Ask God to use the small number of Herki Kurdish believers as a clear Gospel witness to their own people.

 * Ask the Holy Spirit to soften their hearts towards Christians so that they will be receptive to the Gospel.